Reborn-Rulz/fake_data_generator/README.md

 Fake Data Generator
+Follow this simple step.

-Install Python.
+1. Install Python.

-Install VSCode.
+2. Install VSCode.

-Install Anaconda3 (Install Faker).
+3. Install Anaconda3 (Install Faker).

-Install Faker in Desktop by running this command <pip3 install Faker> on Powershell.
+4. Install Faker in Desktop by running this command <pip3 install Faker> on Powershell.

-Create a Folder and simply create a Python File inside the Folder using VSCode.
+5. Create a Folder and simply create a Python File inside the Folder using VSCode.

-Run the code.
+6. Run the code.